Language-Research-Technology/BinderHub-registry/README.md

 # BinderHub-registry
 This repo contains a JSON file which characterises all of the BinderHub deployments known to be able to run LDaCA notebooks.
 These definitions will be used by the LDaCA portal together with a resources.yml file in the root of each registered notebook repository to filter the BinderHubs which can support that notebook repo.

+Please refer to the [eResearch Australasia 2023 presentation](https://conference.eresearch.edu.au/wp-content/uploads/2023/11/1045-Alex-Ip.pdf) for more context.

 ## BinderHub registry in BinderHub-registry.json file (Server-side)
 The BinderHub registry JSON is defined as follows:
 ```json